Australian Yang Hengjun to face court in Beijing on espionage charges

-BEIJING (Reuters) -A heavy police presence has engulfed a Beijing court where the espionage case against Australian blogger Yang Hengjun, detained by Chinese authorities two years ago, will be heard on Thursday against a backdrop of worsening ties between the two nations.
+BEIJING (Reuters) -Australia’s ambassador to China was denied entry to a heavily guarded Beijing court on Thursday where the espionage case against Australian blogger Yang Hengjun will be heard at a time of worsening ties between the two nations.

+Graham Fletcher, Australia’s ambassador to China, attempted to enter the Beijing No. 2 Intermediate People’s Court in line with a two-way consular pact.

+“Unfortunately we have just been denied entry to the court.
+The reason given was because of the pandemic situation but the foreign ministry has also told us it is because it is a national security case therefore we are not permitted to attend it,” Fletcher told reporters outside the court.

 Details of the case have been shrouded in secrecy, with no information released on which espionage agency Yang is alleged to have acted for.
 If convicted Yang faces a jail term of 10 years or more on charges of endangering national security.